ebuchman/blog/content/posts/bills-intro.md

 to facilitate huge volumes of trade with little to no money at all, without any central repositories of collateral or reserve.
 It was when they got too tied up in the problems of financing government that their system was usurped by government run central banks in the 17th c.
-Their first great innovation was to issue a new kind of credit backed by a centralized reserve of precious metal.
+The first great innovation of these new banks was to issue a new kind of credit backed by a centralized reserve of precious metal.
 Their second great innovation was to eliminate the need for the metal all together.

 This problem of where money comes from is central to the structure of society.
 It's part of the constitution.
 Money is how we account for the world and